Vice Provost for University Life

 Rosemary (Rosie) Perez

 Dr. Rosemary (Rosie) Perez is an Associate Professor in the Center for the Study of Higher and Postsecondary Education at the University of Michigan.
 Before joining the faculty at Michigan, she was an Assistant Professor and Division Head of Higher Education in the School of Education at Iowa State University (ISU).
-She is also a faculty affiliate with the Education for Social Justice Graduate Certificate and the Women and Gender Studies Program.

 Rosie’s teaching, research, and praxis have strongly been shaped by her experiences as second generation, middle class, Filipina American who was raised and educated in predominantly White environments in the east side suburbs of Cleveland, OH.
 Her work has also been influenced by her prior educational and work experiences.
 Rosie earned her B.S. in Biological Sciences with an additional major in Psychology at the Carnegie Mellon University and her M.Ed. in Higher Education and Student Affairs at The University of Vermont.
 She worked in housing and residence life at the University of San Francisco and American University before earning her Ph.D. in Higher Education from the University of Michigan.

 Collectively, these experiences have informed Rosie’s multidisciplinary approach to studying college student learning and development.
 Across her program of research, Rosie explores the dynamic interactions between people and their environments, the tensions between structure and agency, and how power, privilege, and oppression affect individuals and groups within higher education.
 Her work has been published in venues such as the Journal of College Student Development, Journal of Diversity in Higher Education, Journal of Higher Education, and The Review of Higher Education.
 Rosie contributions to her communities of practice have recognized both locally and nationally.
 She received the 2016 ISU Multicultural Student Affairs Faculty/Staff Change Agent Award and the 2019 ISU College of Human Sciences Early Achievement in Teaching Award.
-She was also recognized as the 2014-2016 ACPA CWI Emerging Scholar in Residence and was a member of the 2017-2019 ACPA Emerging Scholars Cohort and was a 2020 ACPA Diamond Honoree.
+She was also recognized as the 2014-2016 CWI Emerging Scholar in Residence, was a member of the 2017-2019 ACPA Emerging Scholars Cohort and was a 2020 ACPA Diamond Honoree.

 Rosie also takes great pride in being a mother scholar and wife.
-She loves running, coffee, listening to music, watching all the baking shows on Netflix, and watching sports.
+She loves exercising, drinking coffee, listening to music, watching all the baking shows on Netflix, and watching sports.